CareyScott/Recommender-System/README.md

 # Recommender-System-Y4
-This is a repository for a Y4 Continuous Assessment assignment In IADT (N00181237)
+This is a recommender system that suggests video games using Python

-This Assignment was completed within the anaconda environment running Jupyter Notebook - Python 3.
+This was completed within the anaconda environment running Jupyter Notebook - Python 3.

 # To run this applicaiton complete the following: